ida/adi.devgen/README.md

     $ sudo yum install python-pip -y

+Alternatively, you can also clone this repo and add it to buildout as a development-egg, that'll give you the executable in the instance's bin-directory:

+    $ cd path/to/instance

+    $ ./bin/devgen

 Usage
 =====

 Type the command alone, to get a help-text, what it can do for you:

     $ devgen

+That also lists the available functions, to get a function's help-text, type:

+    $ devgen [FUNCTION_NAME]

 Examples
 ========

 - Create boilerplate for an addon, that can do nothing, but be installed in a Plonesite:

     $ devgen addProfileSkel your.addon